t81dev/duotronic-whitepaper/appendix.md

 𝕋 = { −1, 0, +1 }
 ```

 All scalar operators act on elements of `𝕋`.

-For vectors or words, operators apply **lane-wise** unless explicitly stated otherwise.
-Reduction operators specify their aggregation semantics independently of storage or representation.
+For vectors or words, operators apply **lane-wise**
+unless explicitly stated otherwise.

+Reduction operators specify their aggregation semantics
+independently of storage or representation.

+**Observable behavior** refers solely to the returned trit or numeric value
+defined by the operator semantics, excluding timing, side effects,
+memory access patterns, or resource usage.

 ---